sf-wdi-24/modules/week-02-ajax-and-js-objects/day-01/module-02/readme.md

 // > 20
 // which is, 10 + 1 + 2 + 3 + 4
 ```
-Home Work
+Homework
 ----------
-You'll be able to find tonight's HW <a hred="https://github.com/sf-wdi-24/iterators-challenges" target="_blank">here</a>.
+You'll be able to find tonight's HW <a href="https://github.com/sf-wdi-24/iterators-challenges" target="_blank">here</a>.
 The challenges for this evening are a test of you knowledge of how iterators work and how you can recreate them yourself.

 References
 ----------